shinypb/FullScreenDetector/README.md

 - kMDCFullScreenDetectorSwitchedToFullScreenApp, when switching to a full screen app
 - kMDCFullScreenDetectorSwitchedToRegularSpace, when switching to a regular Space

 When switching between two full screen apps, or two regular Spaces, no notification will be posted.
-If you need to know this, see [NSWorkspaceActiveSpaceDidChangeNotification](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/ApplicationKit/Classes/NSWorkspace_Class/Reference/Reference.html#//apple_ref/c/data/NSWorkspaceActiveSpaceDidChangeNotification).
+If you need to know this, see [NSWorkspaceActiveSpaceDidChangeNotification](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/ApplicationKit/Classes/NSWorkspace_Class/Reference/Reference.html#//apple_ref/c/data/NSWorkspaceActiveSpaceDidChangeNotification) and `fullScreenAppIsActive` (see Methods, below).

 Methods
 -------

-`- (BOOL)fullScreenAppIsActive` -- returns YES if a full screen app is currently active, and NO if a regular Space is currently active.
+`- (BOOL)fullScreenAppIsActive` &mdash; returns YES if a full screen app is currently active, and NO if a regular Space is currently active.

 Demo
 ====
-Although the demo is currently Mountain Lion only, the library itself should work fine on Lion (todo: actually test it).
+Although the demo is currently Mountain Lion only, the library itself should work fine on Lion (TODO: actually test it).

 Open the included Xcode project and run FullScreenDetector.
 Notifications will pop up in Notification Center when switching between full screen apps and regular Spaces.